Thane Krios: Appearances

-Reception
+Critical reception

 Thane's critical reception has been very positive.
 The character won the award for IGN's best Xbox 360 character of 2010; IGN called him "easily the most fully realized character in the supporting cast" of Mass Effect 2.
 Writing for GameZone, Dakota Grabowski listed Thane as the fifth best BioWare companion.
 Grabowski praised the character's design as well as how much was how parts of him were "open for interpretation".
 IGN's Steven Hopper listed him as the sixth best Mass Effect companion, saying he had "one of the most engaging story arcs" in Mass Effect 2 and crediting his complexity.
 GRY Online included Thane in their list of the best assassins in video games in a 2015 article.
 PC Gamer staff ranked him the fifth best Mass Effect companion in a 2016 article.
 Tom Marks remarked the internal conflict present in Thane makes him compelling as a sidekick, calling him the "personification of Shepard’s own Paragon and Renegade choices, and is the literal representation of their team marching slowly toward almost certain death".
 He also praised Thane's "gravelly voice", while another staff member rated the character for his perceived sex appeal.
 Ben Griffins said Thane is one of his favourite BioWare companions, and that everything about the character is "fascinating" to him.
 However, Tim Clark dislikes Thane and called him "just a big green cloud of glum".